DrunkExorcism/DrunkExorcism/README.md

 ╰─ ꩜ about me.ᐟ
 ۝ ┇name(s): Stanley, stan, Jasper, drunk, Exo.

-◡┇pronouns: he/him/ ✓ They/then
+◡┇pronouns: he/him/ ✓ They/them
-- I'm a cis female this takes more to Masculine terms -
+- I'm a cis female this takes more comfort to Masculine terms -

 ۝  ┇age: private !!